Web-hacker/Restaurant_catbot/README.md

-# 🍽️ Restaurant RAG Chatbot
+# 🍽️ Restaurant RAG Chatbot (Powered by Google Gemini)

-This project is a powerful Generative AI chatbot that lets users ask natural language questions about restaurants, menus, cuisines, and pricing using Retrieval-Augmented Generation (RAG).
-It combines intelligent vector search using FAISS with Hugging Face transformer models to provide accurate, context-based answers.
+This project is a powerful Generative AI chatbot that lets users ask natural language questions about restaurants, menus, cuisines, and pricing.
+It uses a Retrieval-Augmented Generation (RAG) architecture, powered by Google's state-of-the-art Gemini models for both embedding and response generation, with a high-performance FAISS vector index for retrieval.

 ---
 ## Implementation Demo Video